-Weighing in at just 720kg, the Citroen AX GT makes 85bhp feel like a lot.
-Drive one today, and you can feel that there is absolutely no flab, fantastic handling balance and steering feel that is almost unheard of this side of a Lotus.
-Citroen considered every last kilo when it developed the AX, making use of three-stud wheels, thin metal in non structural areas of the body, as well as composite body panels to make the car as efficient as possible.
+Weighing in at just 720kg, the Citroen AX GT makes the most of its 85bhp.
+Drive one today, and you can feel that there is absolutely no flab.
+Citroen considered every last kilo when it developed the normal AX, making use of three-stud wheels, thinner steel in non structural areas of the body, and even composite panels to make the car as efficient as possible.
+This of course brought serious benefits when producing a hotter version.
 Finding a nice Mk1 is getting difficult today, and it’s these early cars that are really sought after today.

 Peugeot 309 GTI

 Having started the list with a hot Peugeot, ending with another should reinforce just how far ahead of the competition they were in the late 1980s.
 The 309 shared a large amount of its mechanicals with the smaller 205, but the slightly longer wheelbase and wider rear track made the dynamics ever so slightly better resolved.
-Left-hand drive markets also got the ultimate 160bhp 16v version, which was sadly never sold in the UK.
+Left-hand drive markets also got the ultimate 160bhp 16v version.